29 Jan A Dozen Ways to Be a Better Chess Player

 Every game gives you a chance to understand your opponent’s moves and check your responses.
 By avoiding studying a game, you are giving up the opportunity of getting in the depth of your play.
 You may have won, but was it because of your strong moves or your opponent’s rookie mistakes?
 You won a game against one player but lost against another with a similar strategy?

 Let’s put it in the right perspective.

 Only analyzing it to pieces ( pun intended ???? ) will help you!
-You can explore your games by yourself, with a friend or your opponent, with a coach, a family member, or ask us here!
+You can explore and analyze your games by yourself, with a friend or your opponent, with your chess coach, a family member, or ask us here!

 4. Practice tactics – and then practice some more!

 But are you able to apply the tactics at the right time and a favorable conclusion?

 You may find it a tad challenging to act upon if you have not practiced your tactics in various situations.

 A typical player should work on at least ten puzzles a day.
 The point is, Chess is 80% tactics, and if you are not practicing enough, you may not be able to use all the theory you have absorbed!